scalacenter/scalajs-bundler/manual/src/ornate/reference.md

 > in order to work with the npm modules, otherwise you will need some additional configuration, as explained
 > [here](cookbook.md#global-namespace).

-Last but not least, the `.js` files that are in your classpath are automatically copied to the working directory of the `node` command.
+Last but not least, the `.js` files that are in your classpath and in the `jsSourceDirectories` are automatically copied to the working directory of the `node` command.
 This means that you can also `@JSImport` these modules from your Scala facades (you can see an example [here](https://github.com/scalacenter/scalajs-bundler/blob/master/sbt-scalajs-bundler/src/sbt-test/sbt-scalajs-bundler/js-resources/src/main/scala/example/MyModule.scala#L6)).